Sayaji Baug: Description

 Sayaji Baug was dedicated to the citizens of Vadodara by Maharaja Sayaji Rao Gaekwad III in 1879.
 Sayajirao III built Sayaji Baug, well known as Kamati Baug, on the river Vishwamitri.
 It is one of the largest public gardens in Western India, sprawling over 113 acre.
 It has a rich flora of more than 98 species of trees.
 It is one of the finest gardens in India, and is maintained by Vadodara Municipal Corporation.
 Thousands of citizens of the city come here for their morning walk as well as for pleasant view of the garden.
 The garden is home to the Baroda Museum & Picture Gallery, the Sardar Patel Planetarium, and the Sayaji Baug Zoo.

 There are three entrance gates.
 The main gate is at Sayaji Circle (informally known as "Kala Ghoda Chowk" or "black horse circle" because of an equestrian statue standing there).
 This gate is only 800 m from the main city railway station and even less from the city bus stand.
 The third gate is at Rana Pratap square in Fatehganj area, and the second gate stands somewhere in between first and third gates.

 Highlights

+Statues of the Two brave boys of Dhari

+The Arjan Koli and Hari Koli were two Koli brothers from Dhari town.
+They saved the life of Maharaja Sayajirao Gaekwad III of Baroda State from a lion during hunting in 1933.
+After that both brothers were respected in open court (Baroda state darbar) and their bronze statues were established in royal Sayaji Baug (Kamati Baug) by Sayajirao Gaekwad.

 Baroda Museum & Picture Gallery

 The museum was built in 1894 to resemble the Victoria & Albert Museum of London.
 The building was designed by Major Mant and R.F.
 Chisholm.
-It preserves a rich collection of art, sculpture, ethnography & ethnology.
+It preserves a rich collection of art, sculpture, ethnography and ethnology.
 The picture gallery has diverse works of art from both India and abroad, including works by British painters J. M. W. Turner and John Constable, a gallery of Tibetan art, Akota bronzed dating to the fifth century AD, and a collection of Mughal miniature paintings.